 The riding

 We’ve talked a lot about all the amazing things you’re going to experience on this route, and that’s before barely scratching the surface of the cycling you’re going to enjoy each day here.
 So what can you expect from the riding?
 Well, as we mentioned before the great thing about this cycle tour in Emilia-Romagna is that it offers an accessible journey for all kinds of cyclists.
-In total, our journey offers 5 days of manageable cycling, ranging from 25 to 43 miles each day.
-As this is a self-guided tour, you can go at the pace you’re comfortable with, so no worrying about having to keep up with anyone!
-We’ve even thrown in a rest day on Day 6 so you can kick back, relax and take in the sights of beautiful Modena, or get back on your bikes for an optional loop ride if you feel so inclined.
+In total, our journey offers 6 days of manageable cycling, ranging from 25 to 43 miles each day.
+You can choose to join a guided group holiday (new for 2026!) or select your own dates and go self-guided.

 Throughout the tour you’ll be cycling on mainly quiet, country roads alongside designated cycle paths.
 The first few days take in the gorgeous, green banks of the river Po, with alternating views of cornfields, sunflowers and quaint, small villages.
 Day 2, your first official days riding is extra special given you’ll pass through the birthplace of Verdi, one of the greatest masters of classical music.
 The short distance this day (25 miles) will not only ease you into the holiday but also allows time for you to check out the Giuseppe Verdi National Museum based in Bussetto, where you’ll be based that evening.